 Stress Management

 People suffering from chronic pain conditions can easily develop high stress levels.
-Over time, the mind and body develop behavioral responses in an effort to cope with the pain and the stress.
+Over time, the mind and body develop behavioral responses to cope with the pain and the stress.

 Stress management approaches to consider include: